KrisJensen/KrisJensen.github.io/_pages/recommendations.md

 {: style="text-align: justify" }
 <a class="rec" href="http://statisticalml.stat.columbia.edu/event/tutorials-on-reinforcement-learning/">The Mathematical Foundations of Policy Gradient Methods</a><br>
 <b>Sham Kakade (2020)</b><br>
-This tutorial provides a really useful overview of the policy gradient methods that underlie much of modern RL, and Sham Kakade does an excellent job explaining things in a way that provides intuition to accompany the equations.
+This tutorial provides a very useful overview of the policy gradient methods that underlie much of modern reinforcement learning, and Sham Kakade does an excellent job explaining things in a way that provides intuition to accompany the equations.

 ## Papers